-FSAP notifies the FBI of any security-related issue identified by either FSAP or a registered entity (e.g., an unapproved individual having access to BSAT, or a security breach of BSAT storage space) and any report of a loss of BSAT.
-The FBI investigates the incident to determine whether there was a criminal threat.
+FSAP notifies the FBI of any security-related issue identified by either FSAP or a registered entity (e.g., an unapproved individual having access to BSAT, a security breach of BSAT storage space, or the discovery of BSAT outside of registered space or not part of inventory) and any report of a theft or loss of BSAT.
 FSAP also supports FBI investigations upon request.

-In 2021, FSAP notified the FBI of 22 matters for investigation.
+In 2022, FSAP notified the FBI of 24 security-related issues.